lifuhuang97/lifuhuang97/README.md

 ### Hey there, I'm [Lifu][website] 👋

-- 🔭 I’m currently working on a [Recipe & Macros Tracker][webapp] & [Price Comparison App][webapp2]!
 - 🌱 I’m currently learning React & Firebase to build full stack web apps
-- 🌱 I’m also practising data structure & algorithm questions
+- 🌱 I’m also working on my data structure & algorithm skills
-- 👯 I’m looking to collaborate with other content creators to realize innovative ideas
+- 👯 I’m looking to collaborate with other developers to realize innovative ideas
-- 🥅 2020 Goals: Perfect my existing projects and land a internship to hone my skills and improve myself
+- 🥅 2023 Goals: Become proficient in what I'm familiar with and land a internship to further develop my skills and understand the latest industry standards

 ### Connect with me:
 <!---